anjayc/normalize-stripe-emails/README.md

 # normalize stripe emails
-force all stripe customer emails to lowercase via API
+deal with unsanitized stripe emails easily: force them to lowercase, or save a mapping

 ## why?
 * your current customer emails were not case-sanitized on collection